Does Cogentin (Benztropine Mesylate) Get You High?

-Depending on the dose of the drug taken according to prescription, the use of other substances, and the symptoms created by co-occurring mental health disorders, the signs and symptoms of Cogentin abuse may vary.
+Depending on the dose of the drug taken, the use of other substances, and the symptoms created by co-occurring mental health disorders, the signs and symptoms of Cogentin misuse may vary.

-There are, however, a number of behaviors that can indicate abuse of Cogentin, including:
+There are, however, a number of behaviors that can indicate misuse of Cogentin, including:

 - If prescribed tablets, crushing those tablets to swallow, snort, or dissolve in water and inject the drug